-The model measures the impact of Mexico resident travel on the San Diego transport network.
-The model accounts for Mexico resident demand (such as auto volume, transit boarding, and toll usage) for transportation infrastructure in San Diego County.
+The model measures the impact of Mexican resident travel on the San Diego transport network.
+The model accounts for Mexican resident demand (such as auto volume, transit boarding, and toll usage) for transportation infrastructure in San Diego County.
 It also forecasts border crossings at each current and potential future border-crossing station.
-The model is based on the 2010 SANDAG Cross-Border Survey, Mexico resident border crossings into the United States, and their travel patterns within the United States.
-Data were collected at the three border-crossing stations: San Ysidro, Otay Mesa, and Tecate.
+The model is based on the 2010 SANDAG Cross-Border Survey, Mexican resident border crossings and their travel patterns into and within the United States.
+Data were collected at the San Ysidro, Otay Mesa, and Tecate border crossing stations.
+In 2022, a software bug was discovered in the crossborder model that affected the number of crossings via Otay Mesa East and resulting traffic volumes on SR 11.
+The software bug was fixed, improving the accuracy of traffic volumes on SR 11.
+The fix had minor impacts on regional VMT.

-San Diego Airport Ground Access Model
+San Diego International Airport Ground Access Model

-The model captures the demand of airport travel on transportation facilities in San Diego County, a model of travel to and from the airport for arriving and departing passengers.
+This model captures airport travel demand on transportation facilities in San Diego County, modeling travel to and from the airport for arriving and departing passengers.
 It allows SANDAG to test the impacts of various parking price and supply scenarios at the airport.
-The model is based on the 2008 San Diego International Airport survey of airport passengers in which data were collected on their travel to the airport prior to their departure.
+The model is based on the 2008 San Diego International Airport Survey of airport passengers in which data were collected on their travel to the airport prior to their departure.